Ready to Get Started?

 Flexport makes shipping your cargo transparent, reliable, and affordable

-The Methodology: The Flexport Trade Activity Forecast combines traditional economic statistics alongside Flexport’s proprietary data and analysis to generate a forecast of U.S. merchandise import growth.
-The use of additional data has been particularly important due to the advent of the pandemic and the resulting shift in trade patterns away from historic averages.
+The Methodology: The Flexport Trade Activity Forecast combines traditional economic statistics alongside Flexport’s proprietary data and analysis to generate a forecast of US merchandise import and export trade growth.
+The use of additional data has been particularly important since the advent of the pandemic and resulting shift in trade patterns away from historic averages.
+See our primer report for more details.

 Please direct questions about the Flexport TAF to firstname.lastname@example.org.